Sgt. Dan Palmer

 | ALLECA Proud Supporter T-Shirts & Donations to the ALLECA Program|

 We now have ALLECA Proud Supporter T-Shirts and Polo Shirts available for sale.
 The cost of the T-shirts is $10.00 and the Polo shirts are $15.00.
 The shirt design was created and donated by "The Impressionist" custom screens and graphic designs out of Flagstaff, Arizona.
-You can also purchase an ALLECA hat pin for $3.00.
-You can either call the ALLECA Director or send mail requesting a shirt and/or hat pin.
+You can also purchase an ALLECA hat pin for $5.00 and also purchase an ALLECA Cadet hat (6 paneled) for $10.00.
+You can either call the ALLECA Director, send an email or go to www.alleca.org and purchase them from that web site.
 Make checks or money orders out to American Legion-ALLECA.
 We are always looking for donations in order to keep sponsoring kids to attend the program and to maintain and upgrade equipment.
 If you would like to send a donation to the program, please send it to: Sgt.
 Dan Palmer-ALLECA Director P.O.
-Box 6638, Maildrop 3900 Phoenix, Arizona 85005.
+Box 1627 Peoria, Arizona 85380-1627.
 If you are sending a donation in check or money order, please make it out to American Legion-ALLECA.
 If you are sending your donation in cash, please attach a note with your name, so we can properly thank you and send you something for tax purposes.